sjaakjules/Vault-Megafauna/methods.stories.decay.md

 # Near surface habitats

 Near-surface habitats is a useful classification for these crucial microhabitats that can help design and architecture.

-TODO: develop argument for this.

-[^1]: This is a link to something important.